darchr/riscv-full-system/riscv-fs-boot-tests/README.md

 The used disk image is based on [busybox](https://busybox.net/) and [UCanLinux](https://github.com/UCanLinux/).
 It is built using the instructions, mostly from [here](https://github.com/UCanLinux/riscv64-sample).

-All components are cross compiled on an x86 host using a riscv tool chain.
+**Note:** All components are cross compiled on an x86 host using a riscv tool chain.
+We used `88b004d4c2a7d4e4f08b17ee32d2` commit of the riscv tool chain source while building the source (riscv gcc version 10.2.0).

 We assume the following directory structure while following the instructions in this README file: